ethereum/consensus-specs/sync/optimistic.md

 ## Helpers

-Let `head_block: BeaconBlock` be the result of calling of the fork choice algorithm at the time of block production.
+Let `head: BeaconBlock` be the result of calling of the fork choice algorithm at the time of block production.

 Let `optimistic_roots: Set[Root]` be the set of `hash_tree_root(block)` for all